 Before: Smoothies Not only are they time-friendly, building your own blend has a bunch of exercise benefits.

-For a foolproof formula, use your favourite fresh fruit/frozen berries work best, add a cup of plain Greek yogurt.
+For a foolproof formula, use your favourite fresh fruit/frozen berries work best, add a cup of plain Greek yoghurt.
 If you’re buying one, check the label to make sure it’s not made from concentrated fruit juices.

 After your workout:

 Omelette with Avocado Eggs are a great source of protein and helps aid in muscle recovery and growth.
 Make a veggie-packed omelette by adding your green leafy veg.
 Garnish with a few slices of avocado for good fats.
-Similar to olive oil, avocados can help your body better absorb fat soluble nutrients that your veggies have like vitamins A, D, E and K. These vitamins are stocked with antioxidants, the best boost for your body, inside and out.
+Similar to olive oil, avocados can help your body better absorb fat-soluble nutrients that your veggies have like vitamins A, D, E and K. These vitamins are stocked with antioxidants, the best boost for your body, inside and out.

-After your workout: Stir fried Chicken and Mixed Vegetables with brown rice.
+After your workout: Stir-fried Chicken and Mixed Vegetables with brown rice.
 Your body is in recovery mode, so you need a nutrient dense dish.
 The lean protein and carbohydrates in chicken will fill you up without feeling overly bloated.
 Add some veggies and some brown rice for a quick recovery meal.